By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Not Understanding State Rules

 Settlement structures vary significantly by state.
-Some states like New Jersey and Pennsylvania restrict lump sum settlements for certain injuries.
-Others like Georgia and Tennessee allow full and final settlements closing all future claims.
+New Jersey and Pennsylvania restrict lump sum settlements for certain injuries.
+Georgia and Tennessee allow full and final settlements closing all future claims.
 Know your state's specific rules.

 Once you sign, money isn't immediately available.
 Most states require 14-30 day review periods before settlements become final.
 Total processing typically takes 30-90 days, and Medicare approval can add another 45-60 days.